Detection of ultracold neutrons with powdered scintillator screens

 \section{Introduction}

-Ultracold neutrons (UCN) have kinetic energies less than about 350 neV and can be confined gravitationally, magnetically, or by materials with positive Fermi potential.
-These properties allow UCN to be used in many different experiments including neutron lifetime measurements\cite{Serebrov2005, Pichlmaier2010,Pattie2018, Ezhov2018, Serebrov2018,Gonzalez2021}, neutron beta decay correlation asymmetry measurements\cite{Pattie2009,Broussard2013}, neutron electric dipole moment measurements\cite{GOLUB1994,Ito2018,Baker2006,Abel2020}, or measurements of the neutron's gravitational quantum states\cite{Nesvizhevsky2002,Pignol2007,Jenke2011}.
+Ultracold neutrons (UCN) have kinetic energies of less than about 350 neV and can be confined gravitationally, magnetically, or by materials with a positive Fermi potential.
+These properties allow UCN to be used in a wide range of experiments including neutron lifetime measurements\cite{Serebrov2005, Pichlmaier2010,Pattie2018, Ezhov2018, Serebrov2018,Gonzalez2021}, neutron beta decay correlation asymmetry measurements\cite{Pattie2009,Broussard2013}, neutron electric dipole moment measurements\cite{GOLUB1994,Ito2018,Baker2006,Abel2020}, and measurements of the neutron's gravitational quantum states\cite{Nesvizhevsky2002,Pignol2007,Jenke2011}.

-Traditionally, multiwire proportional chambers are employed for UCN detection by utilizing reactions with large neutron-capture cross sections, such as (n, \He) or (n,\B).
-For \He, the chambers are typically filled with a mixture of this high neutron capturing isotope and a carrier gas\cite{cmorris2009}.
+Traditionally, multiwire proportional chambers are employed for UCN detection by utilizing reactions with large neutron capture cross sections on \He\ or \B. For \He, the chambers are typically filled with a mixture of this high neutron capturing isotope and a carrier gas\cite{cmorris2009}.
 For \B, the chamber is either coated with \B\ \cite{Salvat2012,Jenke2013} or filled with a corrosive BF$_3$ gas.
 These detectors are easy to build and scale to required dimensions.
-However, one of the main issues is that the detectors require an entrance window to separate the gas from rest of the UCN volume; the window is usually made of aluminum, which has a Fermi potential barrier of about 60 neV.
-This means that the detectors have to be installed at the end of a drop tube, so that the UCN will gain enough kinetic energy to penetrate the Fermi potential barrier of the entrance window (1-cm height difference in the Earth’s gravitational field equals approximately 1 neV of potential energy for a neutron).
+However, one of the main issues is that the detectors require an entrance window to separate the gas from rest of the UCN volume; the window is usually made of aluminum, which has a Fermi potential barrier of about 60~neV.
+This means that the detectors must be installed at the end of a drop tube, so that the UCN will gain enough kinetic energy to penetrate the Fermi potential barrier of the entrance window (1-cm height difference in the Earth’s gravitational field equals approximately 1~neV of potential energy for a neutron).
 Such an arrangement is still subjected to UCN losses in the window itself.
-Another issue with these chambers is that they can be subjected to backgrounds from thermal neutrons and high-energy charged particles.
+Another issue with these chambers is that they can be susceptible to backgrounds from thermal neutrons and high-energy charged particles.